DanceWorks Performing Arts

 Jennifer Ramirez – Jazz, Lyrical

 Jennifer Maxwell-Ramirez was awarded her Bachelor of Arts in Human Development from Washington State University in Vancouver in 1998 before going on to earn her Masters in Teaching from Washington State University in 1999.
 She has been awarded 9 scholarships for dance and performed across the United States from 1986-2000, and has taught students in the classroom for 18 years.
-Currently she teaches the fourth grade for the Evergreen School District and is embarking on her first year teaching dance for DanceWorks Performing Arts.
+Currently she teaches the fourth grade for the Evergreen School District.
 She lives in Vancouver, Washington with her husband and two children.

 Gerard Regot – Contemporary